nalgeon/codapi/README.md

 Highlights:

+-   Automatically converts static code examples into mini-playgrounds.
+-   Lightweight and easy to integrate.
--   Custom sandboxes for any programming language, database, or software.
+-   Sandboxes for any programming language, database, or software.
--   Available as a cloud service and as a self-hosted version.
 -   Open source.
 Uses the permissive Apache-2.0 license.
--   Lightweight and easy to integrate.

 For an introduction to Codapi, see this post: [Interactive code examples for fun and profit](https://antonz.org/code-examples/).